UVicHCMC/BTTI/README.md

 This project follows the CC Attribution-NonCommercial (CC BY-NC) licence placed on the original data, and we fully acknowledge and appreciate the work and skill that went into creating the original database.
-We do not intend to make any changes to the data, just to make it once more available in a form that is useful for scholars.
+We do not intend to make substantive changes to the data, just to make it once more available in a form that is useful for scholars, but we have corrected typographical errors, damaged data, bad character encodings, and other minor issues as we have encountered them.